Table of Contents

 Over the first few days, your Botox treatment will start to take effect as it severs the nerve endings of jaw muscles and minimizes tension.
 You can expect your TMJ-related pain to ease within the week.

 There are very few side effects due to the nature of the TMJ treatment.
 Mostly, you would expect to have a bit of temporary bruising around the injection site.
-Your dentist will go over all of this with you during your free consultation.
+Your dentist will go over all of this with you during your consultation.

 When searching for a remedy to TMJ disorder, you have several options and their respective pros and cons.
 Botox therapy is one of the easiest and most effective ways to reduce pain quickly without spending hours in a hospital or relying on medication.
 With Botox injections, you can achieve daily comfort effortlessly.
 So, here are the main advantages of Botox for TMJ in Burlington: